tmobile/magentaA11y/_checklist-web/header.md

 ## General notes

-- There should only be a one singular header/banner element on the page.
+- There must only be a one singular header/banner element on the page.
 - Contains site title and typically the primary navigation.

 ## Code examples